sunfishcode/wasm-reference-manual/WebAssembly.md

 > other than the difference in the bit pattern.

-> IEEE 754-2008 is the current revision of IEEE 754; a new revision is expected to be released some time in 2018, and it is expected to be a minor and backwards-compatible revision, so WebAssembly is expected to update to it.
+> IEEE 754-2008 is the current revision of IEEE 754; a new revision is expected to be released some time in 2018, and it's expected to be a minor and backwards-compatible revision, so WebAssembly is expected to update to it.

 [IEEE 754-2008]: https://en.wikipedia.org/wiki/IEEE_floating_point